 I don’t think it makes much of a difference on bare floor as both robots move at roughly the same speed.

-Biggest difference would be the motorized brush uses rubber flaps instead of bristles to sweep up dirt.
+The biggest difference would be the motorized brush uses rubber flaps instead of bristles to sweep up dirt.

 The A4S has the exact same layout as the A4 – two side brushes, bristled brush, and two large rubber wheels.
 It uses one caster wheel for steering.